guiribeiro50/programming-portfolio/Universidade Portucalense/Algoritmia e Programação/PL07/ex03/README.md

-# Classificação de Laranjas por Volume
+# Orange Classification by Volume

-Este programa classifica uma laranja com base no seu volume, calculado a partir do diâmetro introduzido pelo utilizador.
+This program classifies an orange based on its volume, calculated from the diameter entered by the user.

-## Descrição do Problema
+## Problem Description

-Com base na fórmula do volume de uma esfera, o programa determina o tipo da laranja:
+Using the formula for the volume of a sphere, the program determines the orange's classification:

-- Volume ≤ 120 cm³ → Não classificada
+* Volume ≤ 120 cm³ → Not classified
-- 120 < Volume ≤ 250 cm³ → Classe 1
+* 120 < Volume ≤ 250 cm³ → Class 1
-- 250 < Volume ≤ 550 cm³ → Classe 2
+* 250 < Volume ≤ 550 cm³ → Class 2
-- Volume > 550 cm³ → Não classificada
+* Volume > 550 cm³ → Not classified

-O volume é calculado pela fórmula:
+The volume is calculated using the formula:
-V = (4/3) × π × (raio³), onde o raio é metade do diâmetro.
+V = (4/3) × π × (radius³), where the radius is half of the diameter.